pactflow/example-bi-directional-consumer-nock/README_BDC_TEMPLATE.md

 <!-- General -->

-See the full [Pactflow CI/CD Workshop](https://docs.pactflow.io/docs/workshops/ci-cd) for which this can be substituted in as the "consumer".
+See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the <consumer|provider>".

-### Key points with <Tool>
+### Key points

 It: